YaoGroup/DIFFICE_jax/paper.md

 points to evaluate the residue of equations and boundary conditions, respectively.
 $N_e$ and $N_b$ are their total numbers.
 Here, the residue of a equation indicates the left-hand side minus of the right-hand side of the equation. $\gamma_e$ and
-$\gamma_b$ are the loss weights for the equation and boundary conditions, which are the hyper-parameter set by the users to adjust the contribution of this two loss terms in the cost function.
-To ensure the success of viscosity inversion, we set
-$\gamma_b = 1$ around 10 times higher than $\gamma_e = 0.1$.
-In that case, PINNs will
-prefer the solution that satisfies the boundary conditions, which guarantees the network converges to a unique solution as long as the equation residue reduces.
+$\gamma_b$ are the loss weights for the equation and boundary conditions.
+With systematic test, we set $\gamma_b = 1$ around 10 times higher than $\gamma_e = 0.1$ for the success of training,.
+In that case, PINNs will prefer the solution that satisfies the boundary conditions, which guarantees the network converges to a unique solution as long as the equation residue reduces.